 Organizations may use variations of the CPO title with names such as Privacy Officer, Privacy Leader, and Privacy Counsel.
 Other organizations may roll the duties and responsibilities of the CPO up into the role of another C Suite executive, such as a Chief Legal Officer.

 Some similar-sounding titles, however, may have distinctly different responsibilities.
 The data protection officer (DPO), for example, is a similar title that is expressly prescribed by the European Union (EU) General Data Protection Regulation (GDPR).
-The DPO ensures explicitly that an organization applies the laws protecting personal data and tends to be a lower-level employee than are CPOs.
+The DPO ensures explicitly that an organization applies the laws protecting personal data and tends to be a lower-level employee than CPOs.

 A chief technology officer (CTO) constructs a company’s strategies for information systems.
 The CPO then would work closely with the CTO to create a privacy program suited to those strategies.

-Chief privacy officer job description
+Chief Privacy Officer job description

 The following is a generic sample of a CPO job description.
 The specific requirements will vary depending on the industry of the company.
 This sample provides a good benchmark for evaluating a candidate’s current skills and abilities to those that may be required for a CPO.